symbio-n0mad/clipGreps/README.md

 These are the core, productive features:

 - Supports **inline strings** (`-search foo`, `-replace bar`) or **text files** (see below) as search/replace ammo
+  - Reads your clipboard, modifies it and puts changes back into the clipboard
 - Includes a **grep-like search** mode (`-grep`) for quick text filtering 🔍
   - Displays: literal match, full line containing the match, the line number and overall match count
 - Optional **RegEx** mode (`-r`) and **case-insensitive mode** (`-ci`)